Mohamed Sayed Saber Abdelaziz

 - Songs

-v A Freelance Online TOEFL Mentor – 2022
+v Freelance Online TOEFL Instructor – 2022

 v General English Language Mentor at Beni-Suef’s Judges’ Club – 2023